terabitbaci/capstone-lego-inventory/README.md

 so I can view what is left in my inventory, and have an accurate list of parts available for a build

+// also

+as a logged-in user (code)
+I want to enter a bin number for each part so I can maintain a home storage system for my Legos

 // Item Details